fibonacid/html-dialog-element-react/README.md

 </div>;
 ```

-This buttons are the ones that will close the dialog.
-The first one uses the `formmethod` attribute to tell the browser to close the dialog without returning a value.
+These buttons are the ones that will close the dialog.
+The first one uses the [`formmethod`](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/button#formmethod) attribute to tell the browser to close the dialog without returning a value.
 The second one uses the `value` attribute set its state the the value of the input.
 When the dialog closes, the browser will set the `returnValue` property of the dialog to the value of the button.

-Since in out `Dialog` component we have overridden the `onClose` method, we can get the return value from the `App` component as follows:
+Since in our `Dialog` component we have overridden the `onClose` method, we can get the return value from the `App` component as follows:

 ```tsx
 export default function App() {